Hang-Cathy-QI/Hang-Cathy-QI.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hang QI is currently a PhD student at the Department of Statistics, Beijing Normal-Hong Kong Baptist University(BNBU), under the supervision of Dr. Jingjin Wu.
 She received her Master’s degree in Health Data Science from the University College London (UCL) in 2022.
-From 2017 to 2021, he studied at the Beijing Normal-Hong Kong Baptist University(BNBU) to achieve a Bachelor of Science degree in Statistics.
+From 2017 to 2021, She studied at the Beijing Normal-Hong Kong Baptist University(BNBU) to achieve a Bachelor of Science degree in Statistics.

 My research interest includes Federated Learning, Machine Learning, Computational Efficiency, Communication, and Supply Chain.